A communication disorder can involve hearing, voice, speech, language, or a combination.

 In these disorders, the production of a speech sound is difficult.
 As a result, children are less able to communicate meaningfully.
 About 5% of children entering the first grade have a speech disorder.
 Speech disorders include the following:

-Speech therapy is helpful in many of the disorders.
-A cleft palate is almost always repaired surgically.
-Speech therapy is often also needed.
+Speech therapy is helpful in many speech disorders.
+A cleft palate is almost always repaired surgically, but children still usually require speech therapy as well.

-The ability to use language—understanding or expressing it—is reduced in otherwise healthy children.
+The ability to use, understand, or express language can be reduced in otherwise healthy children (called specific language impairment).
 Thus, the ability to communicate is greatly impaired, limiting educational, social, and vocational opportunities.
-This disorder occurs in about 5% of children and is more common among boys than girls.
+This disorder occurs in about 5% of children and is more common among boys.
 Abnormal genes appear to play a role in many cases.
 Alternatively, language problems can develop because of another disorder, such as a brain injury, intellectual disability (see Intellectual Disability), hearing loss (see Hearing Impairment in Children), neglect or abuse (see Overview of Child Neglect and Abuse), autism (see Autism Spectrum Disorders), or attention-deficit/hyperactivity disorder (see Attention-Deficit/Hyperactivity Disorder).

 Some children appear to recover on their own.
 Others need language therapy.
 Some respond poorly to therapy.

 To diagnose voice and speech disorders, doctors examine the mouth, ears, and nose.
 Hearing tests are done, and the nervous system is assessed.
-If a voice disorder is suspected, doctors may look at the voice box with a mirror or a thin, flexible viewing tube (laryngoscope), which is inserted through the nose.
+If a voice disorder is suspected, doctors may look at the voice box with a mirror or a thin, flexible viewing tube (called a nasopharyngolaryngoscope), which is inserted through the nose.

 Language disorders are diagnosed by comparing the child's language with that expected for children of the same age.